cardano-foundation/CIPs/CPS-XXXX/README.md

 in minimumPrice <= price && price <= maximumPrice
 ```

-Expressions like this can be evaluated in constant time and memory (the constants should be restrictive enough, and the time for evaluating a script should be comparable to that of transaction parsing and UTxO lookups).
+Expressions like this can be evaluated in constant time and memory, with sufficiently restrictive constants.
+The time required for evaluating a script should be comparable to that of transaction parsing and UTxO lookups.
+If the validation fails, the transaction can be discarded completely without incurring any fees.

+Therefore, a ledger design that accepts user-defined constant-time conditions for phase-1 validation can support both atomic and non-deterministic transactions (from the user's perspective, not the ledger's).

 #### On-chain liquidation example